mgcollie/pybuntu/README.md

 ```

 4. Connect using your local NoMachine client
-Then fire up your local client of nomachine and configure it to connect to localhost:4000
+Then fire up your local client of nomachine and configure it to connect to localhost:$NOMACHINE_PORT

 ![image.png](images/image.png)